-Reuben College was established in May 2019 as Oxford University's 39th college, and is dedicated to graduate study with a focus on interdisciplinary research addressing 21st century challenges.
+Reuben College was established in May 2019 as Oxford University's 39th college, and is named in recognition of a landmark gift from the Reuben Foundation.
+The College is dedicated to graduate study with a focus on interdisciplinary research addressing 21st century challenges.

-College life is built on a rich programme of academic activity designed to encourage interdisciplinary collaboration and innovative thinking on some of the big challenges of the future.
+College life is built on a rich programme of academic activity designed to encourage innovative thinking on some of the big challenges of the future.
 A strong entrepreneurial spirit runs through the College, and our diverse fellowship bring skills and experiences to support college members with advancing their research impacts, engaging with the public, and developing and outreach and communications initiatives to connect with the wider world.

 As this is a new college, there is an exciting opportunity for students to play a vital role in shaping the Reuben College ethos and the activities that support it.
 If this sounds like something that interests and inspires you, please follow the links below to find out more.